ArdanaCLM/ardana-dev-tools/README.md

 * deployerincloud-lite: A 3 node cloud

     A cutdown version of deployerincloud using same "hack" as minimal to disable some of the MML stack.
+    Not recommended for anything other than playing with ardana-dev-tools.

 * standard: A 7 node single region cloud